 Virginia Roommate Agreement

-A Virginia roommate agreement is a legal document that outlines the terms, conditions, responsibilities, and payments for rent, utilities, and other services among individuals sharing a unit.
-Once signed, each tenant is responsible for adhering to the agreement.
+A Virginia roommate agreement serves as a legal document that outlines the terms, conditions, responsibilities, and payments for rent, utilities, and other services among individuals sharing a unit.
+Additionally, once tenants sign this roommate contract, each tenant becomes responsible for adhering to the agreement terms.

 Virginia Roommate Agreement